mainkoon81/ooo-Bayesian-Introduction/README.md

    <img src="https://user-images.githubusercontent.com/31917400/72226852-bca7dd00-358d-11ea-98d6-20965d0dce46.jpg"/>

    - __Gradient of Encoder:__ Make an Expected Value ?
      - we're passing our image through our Encoder, and compute the **usual gradient** of this first neural network with respect to its parameters `Φ` to get the parameters(Φ) of the variation distribution `q(t|Φ)`.
-But it has lots of problems..`the variance will be so high that you will have to use lots and lots of gradients to approximate this thing accurately`.
+We use **"log derivitive trick"** to approximate the gradient (make the form of expected value?) but it has some problem: `the variance of this stochastic approximation will be so high that you will have to use lots and lots of gradients to approximate this thing accurately`.
 How can we estimate this gradient with a much **smaller variance estimate**?
    - __Gradient of Decoder:__ Make an Expected Value ?
      - we sample `t` from the variation distribution `q(t|Φ)` and put this `point` as input to the Decoder with parameters `w`.
 And then we just compute the **usual gradient** of this second neural network with respect to its parameters `w`.
    <img src="https://user-images.githubusercontent.com/31917400/72433990-7a9bb880-3792-11ea-8cfd-f3e6778fa8ad.jpg"/>